mtappler/smt-ta-learning/README.md

 and learned automata, presented in the paper.

 ## Overview
-Timed automata are formal methods of real-time systems that produce timed traces.
+Timed automata are formal models of real-time systems that produce timed traces.
 This kind of traces are sequences of input and output actions with real-valued delays between them.
 Our implemented